cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     *   Check logs: `kubectl logs secret-file-pod -n secrets-lab`
     *   **Expected Outcome:** The logs should show the decoded username and password, read from the mounted files.
     *   **Security Note:** Mounting as read-only files is generally preferred over environment variables.

+**✅ Verification Point ✅**
+*Confirm that the pod logs show the decoded username and password.
+Why is it important that the `readOnly: true` flag is set for the volumeMount when mounting secrets?*

 4.  **Mount parts of the Secret as environment variables:**
     *   Create `secret-env-pod.yaml`: